DanielHauge/high-performance-computing/README.md

 There are many ways to achieve this, one such way is to split the workload and assign threads to compute partial results, and then collect the results.
 OpenMP is a library which can be used to make the process of splitting workloads easier.
 OpenMP works for C and can for example generically split loop workloads and automatically create a threadpool and assigning/collecting work.

+## GPU Programming

+Using the GPU can achieve high parallelization.
+OpenMP has directives for offloading work to the GPU.